groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-document/edit-word/adding-class-name-to-input-controls.md

 ## Complete example

-Code example below demonstrated editing a sample DOCX file "Fields.docx", that contains 3 input controls: a textbox, a checkbox, and a drop down list.
+Code example below demonstrates editing a sample DOCX file "Fields.docx", that contains 3 input controls: a textbox, a checkbox, and a drop down list.
 This file is edited twice: 1st time with default `WordProcessingEditOptions`, where no custom class name is specified, and 2nd time with custom value in the `InputControlsClassName` property.
 As a result, two resultant HTML files are produced.

 {{< tabs "Complete example">}}
 {{< tab "C#" >}}